 - ^Interest rate swaps are forward contracts where one stream of future interest payments is exchanged for another based on a specified principal amount; interest rate swaps can be fixed or floating rate in order to reduce or increase exposure to fluctuations in interest rates.

-- ^The asset swap spread is the spread between the cash bonds and interest-rate swaps for the same maturity.
+- ^An asset swap spread is the spread between the cash bonds and interest-rate swaps for the same maturity.

-The mention of specific countries, companies, currencies, securities, issuers or sectors does not constitute a recommendation on behalf of OppenheimerFunds.
+The mention of specific countries, companies, currencies, securities, issuers or sectors does not constitute a recommendation on behalf of any fund or OppenheimerFunds, Inc.

 These views represent the opinions of the Director of Fixed Income Research at OppenheimerFunds, Inc. and are not intended as investment advice or to predict or depict the performance of any investment.
 These views are as of the publication date, and are subject to change based on subsequent developments.